projectacrn/acrn-hypervisor/doc/getting-started/overview_dev.rst

 * **Post-launched User VMs**: These VMs typically share hardware resources via the Service VM and Device Model.
 They can also access hardware devices directly if they've been configured as passthrough devices.
-Unlike pre-launched VMs, you can change the configuration at runtime.
+The configuration of a post-launched VM can be static (defined at build time) or dynamic (defined at runtime without rebuilding ACRN).
 They are well-suited for non-safety applications, including human machine interface (HMI), artificial intelligence (AI), computer vision, real-time, and others.

 The names "pre-launched" and "post-launched" refer to the boot order of these VMs.
 The ACRN hypervisor launches the pre-launched VMs first, then launches the Service VM.
 The Service VM launches the post-launched VMs.

-Due to the static configuration of pre-launched VMs, they are recommended only if you need complete isolation from the rest of the system.
+Pre-launched VMs are recommended only if you need complete isolation from the rest of the system.
 Most use cases can meet their requirements without pre-launched VMs.
 Even if your application has stringent real-time requirements, start by testing the application on a post-launched VM before considering a pre-launched VM.

 Scenario Types
 ---------------